gjacuna/acuname/content/posts/episode-1-risk-time-and-value.md

 It makes sense, or at least we’ve been told it does. _Money today is worth more than money tomorrow_ because **we could do things with the money** in the meantime and/or **there is a risk** we won’t get the money in the future.

-But, does it make sense?
+But, does it really make sense?
 Underlying this is the notion money needs to **always grow** and that you can actually somehow quantify your trust in someone.
 It also assumes there is a way to have access to a risk-free investment.
 Furthermore, I would argue it also assumes you have a legal recourse in case you're not paid.

 Let’s go back to my initial offer, but now I’m willing to sign an IOU.
 Would my rate go lower?
 What if I offer my house (if I had one) as colateral?
 In many places, a house is worth more than 1,000 dollars.
 This should make my _"risk"_ irrelevant, as long as there is a way to enforce that promise.
 In most cases, it doesn't...